Delaunay decompositions minimizing energy of weighted toroidal graphs: Response matrix from Laplace operator

-\end{proposition} \begin{proof} To compute the formula, we need further notations on the dual graph.
+Now we can compute the operator $L: \mathbb{R}^2 \to \mathbb{R}^2$ in terms of the edge weights. \begin{proposition} \end{proposition} \begin{proof} To compute the formula, we need further notations on the dual graph.
 Since the orientation of the primal edges is chosen, it naturally induces an orientation of the dual edges.
 Namely, a dual edge $*e$ is oriented from the right face of $e$ to the left.
 We then define the incidence matrix $d_*: \mathbb{R}^F \to \mathbb{R}^E$ similarly.
-The columns of $d_*$ form a basis of the space of exact 1-forms on the dual graph.
+The columns of $d_*$ span the space of exact 1-forms on the dual graph.
 We further define a $|E|{\times}2$ matrix $M_*$ such that its columns $m_{*1}$ and $m_{*2}$ represent closed 1-forms on the dual graph having nontrivial periods

 For a harmonic 1-form $\omega$, it is closed and $*\omega$ is co-closed.
 So we have

 for some $f:V \to \mathbb{R}$ and $g:F \to \mathbb{R}$.
 Applying $M^T$ to both sides from the left yields

 where Proposition \ref{prop:stokes} is applied to $M^T d_*$ and $M^T M_*$ since the rows of $M^T$ represent closed 1-forms on the primal graph while the columns of $d_*$ and $M_*$ represents co-closed 1-forms.
 Because $f_{o}=0$, we have from Equation \eqref{eq:inversef}